xiandel/qa-rec-task.cypress/qa/dotnet/README.md

 # Carer API - Technical Testing Task

 ## Scenario
-There is an API which says based on a certain date whether it is a working day for the carer or not.
+There is an API which returns based on a date whether it is a working day for the carer or not.
 For Example: The Carer works Monday to Friday.
 So a date which falls on a Saturday would return that it is not a working day.

 ## Task 1